pts/tinygpgs/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 GPG (and OpenPGP) does the following for encryption:

-1. Generates a random 8-byte salt1 and a random salt2.
+1. Generates a random 8-byte salt1 and a random salt2 (of the same size as
+   the cipher block size).
 2. Computes the session key from the passphrase by computing a hash
    (typically SHA-1) of a (configurably) long repeat of the (salt1 +
    passphrase).
 This has similar purpose as of PBKDF2, but the actual